heyfey/vodascheduler/doc/design/voda-scheduler-design.md

 **Schedule MPIJob.** [Horovod](https://github.com/horovod/horovod) is a popular distributed/elastic training framework for TensorFlow, Keras, PyTorch, and Apache MXNet, which can be easily deployed in kubernetes cluster as MPIJob.
 Currently, Voda scheduler supports scheduling MPIJob.
 We plan to support PyTorchJob in the future to support [torch.distributed.elastic](https://pytorch.org/docs/stable/distributed.elastic.html).
 Both MPIJob and PyTorchJob are controlled by [Kubeflow Training Operator](https://github.com/kubeflow/training-operator).

-**Re-scheduling.** Voda scheduler uses event-driven scheduling.
-At every re-scheduling event, the scheduler comes out with a scheduling plan of `<job_name: # of GPUs>` and adjusts from the old plan to the new plan.
+**Event-Driven Re-scheduling.** On every re-scheduling event, the scheduler comes out with a scheduling plan of `<job_name: # of GPUs>` and adjusts from the old plan to the new plan.
 In other word, at every re-scheduling, a training job is possible to be started, scaled up, scaled down, or preempted.

 The re-scheduling event includes:
 1. job arrived